Many economists champion a carbon fee, but isn’t it one of those ideas that is nice in theory but has never been tried in the real world?

 20 nations and 2 subnational jurisdictions (British Columbia and Alberta) have implemented a carbon fee, and these initiatives cover 4.4% of global GHG emissions.
 These nations include Norway, Mexico, and Japan.
 The results are encouraging.
 British Columbia implemented a revenue-neutral carbon tax in 2008 and reduced fossil fuel consumption by 16 percent, while use in the rest of Canada country rose by 3 percent.
 Meantime, British Columbia’s GDP growth outperformed the country as a whole.
 Prime Minister Trudeau has announced that by 2022 Canada will have a single national carbon price no less than $50 CAD.
 This effort has the support of the four largest provincial governments, much of the nation’s hydrocarbon industry, the Canadian Mining Association, and most citizens.

 How would carbon be priced under this plan?

-A fee, starting at perhaps $35 per metric ton (MT)/C02 emissions and increasing annually by a few percentage points above the cost of living, could be levied “upstream” where carbon fuels are first introduced into the economy--for example, at the mine-mouth for coal, at the refinery for oil and at gathering stations or processing plants in the case of natural gas.
-A fee at this level would incentivize twice as many emissions reductions in the power sector as the CPP, or more, by 2030.
+A fee at $49 per metric ton of carbon dioxide emissions and increasing annually by 2 percentage points over inflation per year will be levied upstream where carbon fuels are first introduced into the economy - for example, at the coal mine, at the oil refinery gate, and at gathering stations for natural gas.
+A fee at this level beginning in 2019 would generate $2.2 billion by the end of 2028.

 Why not apply the fee closer to the end user?